stephenverderame/cpp_book/src/basics/comments.md

 Header files are a way to separate an interface from an implementation and declarations from definitions.
 We'll discuss how the compiler works in more detail later.

 We have already seen header files with the `#include` preprocessor directive.
 Header files contain the *declarations* of classes, structs, enums, and functions and in some cases a few definitions as well.
-Remember how the compiler needs to know the definition of a function before it's used unless that function is *forward declared*?
+Remember how the compiler needs to know the definition of a function before it's used unless it's *forward declared*?
 Well this same principle applies to other things like classes and structs and header files are a way to put all the declarations in one place and use these declarations in all files that need them by including the header file.

 This separation is also a great way to provide separate client and implementor views of a module.
 A client need only look at the declarations and relevant comments in a header file, while an implementor would work with the source code in the source file.

 Furthermore, `#include` directives are a good way to identify the dependencies of a module.